Fun Things to do in Connecticut – Part III

 Coligny Beach Park

-My niece Dimitrica (who drove down from her home in North Carolina) to spend 4 days with us
+My niece Dimitrica drove down from North Carolina to spend 4 days with us – we all had a blast

 Savannah, GA